-Brian is a construction and business litigator and has tried cases before juries, judges and arbitrators in multiple states and in Canada.
-He is a board certified construction lawyer and over the years has developed expertise in a variety of business related litigation including: airports, theme parks, industrial projects, stadiums, performing arts centers, science museums, multi-family projects, bonds, liens, delay claims, malpractice of design professionals, lawyers, and accountants, and many other types of business disputes.
+Brian Bennett is a construction and business litigator who has tried cases before juries, judges, and arbitrators throughout the United States and in Canada.
+He is a board-certified construction lawyer and over the years has developed expertise in a variety of business related litigation including airports, theme parks, industrial projects, stadiums, performing arts centers, science museums, multi-family projects, bonds, liens, delay claims, malpractice of design professionals, lawyers, and accountants, and many other types of business disputes.